-This year’s Black Friday event will take place on Friday, November 26, 2021.
-The coronavirus crisis will undoubtedly play an important role for Christmas shopping again this year just as it did in 2020.
-Many consider Black Friday to be one of the best-selling days of the year, and therefore an opportunity for shops.
+Black Friday 2022 will take place on November 25.
+Time will tell what affect the coronavirus will have on this year’s sales.
+However, as inflation rises, many predict it will be an important sales event for holiday shoppers looking for discounts.
+Either way, many consider Black Friday to be one of the best-selling days of the year, and therefore an opportunity for shops.
 However, this massive shopping event also has its downsides.

 Who doesn't prefer to buy gifts on days when products are on sale?
 It’s clear that offering great discounts around the Christmas season is an easy way to attract many shoppers and intensify business sales.